flaviut/nim-by-example/README.md

 This repo contains the sources for the Nimrod by Example book.

-Builds are done manually, and if you'd like to have syntax highlighting, you have two options:

-- Get the modified, linux-only version of the Gitbook Editor [here](http://www.mediafire.com/download/p8qvm1w5t3dfvm4/gitbook-editor-linux.7z)
-- Get a copy of the modifed highlighting.js module [here](http://www.mediafire.com/download/c37n1q6bcvd950k/modified-highligh.7z), which can be installed into the appropriate `node_modules` directory
+Builds are done manually, a modified copy of highlight.js is shipped with the Gitbook sources in `node_modules`.
+To build, make sure you have node.js installed and use the `node_modules/gitbook/bin/gitbook.js` command.